2021 attack on Tbilisi Pride: Background

-On 29 June Georgian Orthodox Church has issued statement calling members of European Parliament working group on LGBTQ issues and embassy heads in Georgia "to refrain from supporting and encouraging Tbilisi Pride".
+On 29 June the Georgian Orthodox Church issued a statement, calling members of European Parliament working group on LGBTQ issues and embassy heads in Georgia "to refrain from supporting and encouraging Tbilisi Pride".
 The GOC has also urged the Georgian government to prevent "the destabilization of the country and of public life".
 It said that Tbilisi Pride "propagates non-traditional way of life under disguise of human rights" and that Church deems "hatred and violence directed at anyone unacceptable, but also denounces pride of sin and attempt to influence other people".
-According to statement, activities of the Tbilisi Pride discredit Western values in Georgia, and it is necessary to confirm that European democracy doesn't goes against the way of life and religious feelings of majority of the population.
+According to statement, activities of the Tbilisi Pride discredit Western values in Georgia, and it is necessary to confirm that European democracy doesn't goes against the way of life and the religious feelings of the majority of the population.
 Along with Georgian Orthodox Church, other religious organizations like Administration of All Muslims of Georgia, Great Synagogue of Tbilisi and Diocese of the Armenian Apostolic Orthodox Church in Georgia have expressed their opposition to the Pride Week.

-On 1 July the first from 3 events planned in the framework of Pride Week took place.
-The screening of the movie featuring events around the first Tbilisi Pride attracted large number of protesters, although it was held "without any excesses".
+On 1 July, the first of 3 events planned in the framework of Pride Week took place.
+The screening of the movie featuring events around the first Tbilisi Pride attracted a large number of protesters, although it was held "without any excesses".
 According to the MIA, 650 police officers were mobilized at the spot and 23 protesters were detained.
 Along with Tbilisi Pride and Shame Movement activists who were co-organizers of the Pride Week, diplomats from Britain, France, Germany, Israel, United States and other countries were also attending the screening of the movie.
 Tbilisi Pride reported that the U.S. Embassy representative was egged by one of the counter-protesters, which was later confirmed by media outlets.

 On 3 July Patriarchate of Georgia has stated that "for our Church and our citizens, the blatant intervention of some embassies and members of the European Parliament into our social and spiritual life is disturbing and unacceptable.
 We think that this is beyond their competency", calling Christians to "hold a prayer service to the Most Holy Virgin" on July 5, a March for Dignity day, and avoid "deliberate provocations" in order that "peaceful protest of people is not transformed into violent confrontation".

 On 4 July, a day before the March for Dignity, the chairman of Georgian March Irakli Shikhiashvili visited office of Tbilisi Pride to hand over a letter, but the door of the office was closed.
 Shikhiashvili announced willingness to discuss in civil form the events surrounding the Pride parade.
 He also encouraged the ambassadors that "they should not provoke or support a march which majority of Georgian traditional society opposes, because it will cause negative reaction".
 Later Sandro Bregadze, the leader of the Georgian March stated that his party had not participated in the protests.